Last updated: April 2026

 By removing the emotional stress of managing your own rental, you can focus on the benefits of property ownership—without the worry.

-Typically, DIY owners advertise their property on social media, sometimes on TradeMe, or by placing an ad on the online community board.
-With less marketing options, you can risk the chance of not finding the best tenant.
+Typically, DIY owners advertise their property on social media, sometimes on Trade Me, or by placing an ad on the online community board.
+With fewer marketing options, you risk not finding the best tenant.

-We also know how to write the perfect copy to grab prospective tenants’ attention, and present your property with quality photos and video.
+We also know how to write the perfect copy to grab prospective tenants’ attention, and present your property with quality photos and video

-Do you have Landlord Insurance?
+Do you have landlord insurance?

 Did you know that there is insurance specifically for rental properties?
 These types of policies include cover for rental arrears, contents cover, malicious damages, liability and much more.